dosimont/rri/README.md

 ## Compile

-*You can edit `options.pri` to enable or disable the compilation of subsidiary functionalities*
+*Edit* `options.pri` *to enable or disable the compilation of subsidiary functionalities and change the target directory and the dependency location*

-    $ qmake-qt4
+    $ qmake-qt5
     $ make

 ## Install

-    # make install
+    $ make install

-## Run
+## Run (command line program)

-    # ./bin/RRI-bin file.callerdata
+    # RRI-bin file.callerdata